evancollins3/CentralHDQM/README.md

 # Central Historic DQM application for CMS detector

+A tool to display trends of CMS DQM quantities over long periods of time.
-The web application is available here: https://historicdqm.web.cern.ch
+The web application is available here: https://cms-hdqm-test.web.cern.ch

-## How to update?

 The code is running on a `vocms0231` machine.
-Bellow are the update instructions:

-* Navigate to `/data/hdqm/`
-* Run `update.sh`
-* Code from the master branch of this repository will be fetched and started to be served.

-## Where does the data come from?

-Data is not present in this repository but code expects to find it under `/data/hdqm/data/` directory. `update.sh` will make sure that previous data is used for the updated version.
-In order to update the data, it has to be regenerated an placed in the directory mentioned above.
+# Usage instructions

 ## How to run locally

-The folllowing instruction are completely copy-pastable.
+The following instruction are completely copy-pastable.
 This will start a complete HDQM stack on your local (lxplus) environment:

 ``` bash
 # You have to change the username.
 From this point, all instruction can be copy pasted without modifications.